Vyral/base-template/_posts/2020-01-28-introducing-one-of-our-new-buyers-specialists-jessica.md

 **Why motivated you to join Team Lally?&nbsp;**

 The long-term relationships that the team maintains with their clients, along with their efficiency and professionalism, drove me to join this amazing group.
-Over the years, I’ve witnessed Team Lally absolutely thrive, and I’m honored to be a part of the No. 5 real estate team in the state of Hawaii.&nbsp;
+Over the years, I’ve witnessed Team Lally absolutely thrive, and I’m honored to be a part of the No. 5 real estate team in the state of Hawaii.

 **What do you enjoy most about working on the team?&nbsp;**